SEND Policy at our school

 Inclusion & Equal Opportunities

 Our school is a mainstream setting where all children have an entitlement to access a broad and balanced, social and academic curriculum.
 We endeavour to eliminate all prejudice and discrimination and to develop an environment where all children can feel safe and flourish.
 We aim to give all learners equal opportunities whatever their age, gender, ethnicity, impairment, disability, attainment and background.
 As a truly inclusive school, we will always make reasonable adjustments to ensure an individual’s needs are met; often going ‘above and beyond’.
-However, we also strive to ensure that every decision made is always in the best interest of the individual child.
+However, we also strive to ensure that every decision made is always in the best interest of the individual child and we will always support families to access the most effective provision for their child.

 To ensure greatest success, access and opportunity for pupils with SEN or disabilities we;